What is Continuous Improvement?

 Let’s not underestimate continuous improvement.
 The way it involves people by listening to their ideas and gets their input generates a feeling of being valued.

 Adding this into the mix and you will find people are less likely to want to move on because they can get their teeth into what’s around them rather than just skate the surface.

 Employees also appreciate when employers care enough to resolve problems and issues.
 If these are left then discontent starts breeding.

-And by taking time out to review processes and get rid of waste it makes people feel like they are achieving something.
-In turn it helps the business become more efficient and productive.
+And taking time out to review processes and get rid of waste makes people feel like they are achieving something.
+In turn, it helps the business become more efficient and productive.

 And who doesn’t want that!

 I’ve often seen quick wins identified which bolsters morale and engagement.
 This then encourages people with the longer-term wins to keep ploughing on.

 Introducing continuous Improvement to your business

 The main way of introducing the concept of continuous improvement is through: